 The requirements of Appendix 2 to Annex 6 shall not apply to the Type 6 test.

 2.6.5.
-Calculation of gas energy ratio for gaseous fuels (LPG and NG/biomethane
+Calculation of gas energy ratio for gaseous fuels (LPG and NG/biomethane)

 The requirements of Appendix 3 to Annex 6 shall not apply to the Type 6 test.